andersbll/cudarray/README.md

 ### Features
 - Implements (a subset of) Numpy operations.
+- Fast linear algebra module based on cuBLAS.
-- Extends Numpy with specialized function for neural networks:
+- Extends Numpy with specialized functions for neural networks:
   - Convolution and pooling operations for convnets.
-- Simple C interface based on Cython.
+- (somewhat) Simple C/CUDA wrapper based on Cython.

-- Fast linear algebra module based on cuBLAS.
+#### Limitations compared to Numpy
+- Can only reduce (`sum`, `max`, etc.) along either leading or trailing axes.

 ### TODO